meniRoy/node-leak-hunter/README.md

   New objects |      Survived    |     Long-lived
               |    one GC cycle  |       objects
 ```

 Objects that survive two minor GC cycles are promoted to the old generation, where they're managed by the major GC.
+This two-tier approach helps balance garbage collection thoroughness with application responsiveness.
+The fast, frequent minor GC handles most temporary allocations without significant performance impact, while the occasional major GC ensures comprehensive memory cleanup.

+> **Note**: V8 continues to improve its GC implementation with features like incremental marking, concurrent marking, and parallel scavenging to reduce main thread blocking.
+These optimizations are beyond the scope of this article but have significantly improved GC performance in recent years.

 ---